-While WCTC does offer English language training for students, it is not considered intensive or full time for which WCTC would issue an I-20.
-Therefore, we are unable to accept students into our programs who require intensive or full-time English language training.
+While WCTC does offer English language training for students, it is not considered intensive or full time.
+Therefore, WCTC is unable to admit students who require intensive or full-time English language training.

 F-1 International Student Admission Process

-- If admitted, WCTC mails admission packet (admission letter, I-20 and WCTC-related information) to student.
+If you are admitted, WCTC will mail you an admission letter, I-20 and other WCTC-related information.

-- An interview will be required.
-Be sure to bring your WCTC admission information, financial information, receipt of SEVIS I-901 payment and any other required documentation to the interview.
+Follow your local U.S. Embassy or Consular office instructions for obtaining the F-1 visa.
+An interview is required.
+Bring your WCTC admission information, financial information, receipt of SEVIS I-901 payment and any other required documentation to the interview.

-- Make travel and living arrangements in the USA.
+- Make travel and living arrangements in the United States.

-- Schedule the ESL and Math placement exams at WCTC (placement exam scores are required to register for some classes).
+- Schedule the ESL and Math placement assessments at WCTC (placement exam scores are required to register for some classes.)

-- Register for classes, plan to attend International Student Orientation AND New Student Orientation as indicated on your acceptance letter.
+- Register for classes and plan to attend International Student Orientation AND New Student Orientation.

 - Purchase your books and supplies.